 Believe it or not, virtual reality (VR) goggles exist for under $20.
-The low-tech Google Cardboard works with Dad’s smartphone to create a full VR system.
-He simply puts his smartphone into the viewer, and the built-in lens allows him to enjoy a fully immersive VR experience while playing special Google Cardboard games, watching videos, or traversing the world via Google Street View.
+The low-tech cardboard VR headset by Topmaxions works with Dad’s smartphone to create a full VR system.
+He simply puts his smartphone into the viewer.
+The built-in lens allows him to enjoy a fully immersive VR experience while playing select Google Cardboard games, watching videos, or traversing the world via Google Street View.
 And the quirky cardboard design is definitely a conversation-starter.

 7. Dad Coupons

 For a budget gift dads will definitely use, make him some dad coupons.
 Include things he really needs or wants from you, such as cleaning the dishes, mowing the lawn, or shoveling snow.
 Or grant him some coveted “me time” so he can watch his favorite sporting event or go out for the night with friends.
 This gift is a DIY, so tailor it to provide him with some guilt-free time to relax and unwind.
 Design these coupons yourself or download a printable set from Etsy.

 Upload one or more pictures of you and Dad to Shutterfly, and they’ll print a deck of custom cards.
 They’re perfect for his weekly poker game or family game night.
 With the extra money left in your budget, toss in a set of poker chips or playing card holders.

 9. A Miniature Arcade Game

 Give Dad a dose of childhood nostalgia and stress-relieving fun in one with a Tiny Arcade game.
 These tiny game cabinets feature classic arcade games like Q-bert, Tetris, Pac-Man, Frogger, Galaga, and Teenage Mutant Ninja Turtles.
 And they’re small enough that Dad can snap them on a keychain for on-the go-fun whenever he needs a little escape from reality.